-You don't need a license to operate a recreational drone, but the FAA has rules you have to follow.
+FAA has rules you have to follow.
 The most important two: Never fly around or above people, and always keep your drone in sight.
 The FAA has a full list of safety guidelines for model aircraft that you should check before you take off.
 There are also restrictions on where you can fly: For example, within 5 miles of an airport is off limits.
 Mapbox provides a great interactive map of no-fly areas, and local RC (Remote Control) aircraft clubs may list fields that they use.

 Some models skip the remote control, or offer it as an extra-cost feature, and instead use a smartphone connected via Wi-Fi and a flying app.
 These apps often provide a live video view from the quadcopter camera.
 However, apps don’t allow the precision of real controllers: It is easier for your thumbs to slip, possibly causing a crash.

 Despite what the ads tell you, drones crash all the time.
 A good drone will take an unplanned descent and ground interface (aka: a crash) in stride, without damaging the frame.
 It will also include shields to protect the rotors and electronics from harm.

 Regardless, things still get broken sometimes, particularly racing drones.
 A good model will offer a ready supply of cheap parts like rotors and struts to replace the broken ones, and will make it easy to swap these parts out when required.
 The same is true of batteries.